ccamara/carloscamara-hugo/content/post/2013-02-15-colectivos-oportunidad-real-o-ficcion-deseada.md

 # Tags and categories
 # For example, use `tags = []` for no tags, or the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["participación ciudadana", "colectivos"] categories = ["Arquitectura", "Opinión y crítica"] people = ["Luis Fernández-Galiano", "Josep Maria Montaner", "Domenico di Siena", "Santiago de Molina"]
+tags = ["participación ciudadana", "colectivos"] categories = ["Arquitectura", "Pensamiento y crítica"] people = ["Luis Fernández-Galiano", "Josep Maria Montaner", "Domenico di Siena", "Santiago de Molina"]

 # Featured image